ryouze/py-template/README.md

     cd py-template
     ```

+    To install only the production dependencies (i.e., for regular users), choose one of the following options:

     **Option 1: [Poetry](https://python-poetry.org/) (recommended)**:

     <!--
     ## Groups:
-    * `--without dev` installs every non-optional group except `dev`.
+    * '--without dev' installs every non-optional group except 'dev'.
-    * `--only main` installs nothing except the implicit main group, so it will silently drop any future non-dev groups you might add (e.g., `docs` or `bench`).
+    * '--only main' installs nothing except the implicit main group, so it will silently drop any future non-dev groups you might add (e.g., 'docs' or 'bench').

-    The Poetry maintainers recommend `--without dev` for a production install and `--only main` only when you know you want to strip out everything but the runtime set.
+    The Poetry maintainers recommend '--without dev' for a production install and '--only main' only when you know you want to strip out everything but the runtime set.
+However, since we set the 'dev' group as optional, 'poetry install' will only install the production dependencies by default, so you can skip the '--without dev' flag.

-    ---

     ## Virtual-environment activation:
-    The old `poetry shell` command moved to a plugin.
-Thus, `poetry env` activate is now the built-in way to enter the venv; it only prints the shell command.
+    The old 'poetry shell' command moved to a plugin.
+Thus, 'poetry env' activate is now the built-in way to enter the venv; it only prints the shell command.

-    Use `eval $(poetry env activate)` for Bourne-like shells, `eval (poetry env activate)` for Fish and `Invoke-Expression (poetry env activate)` for PowerShell.
+    Use 'eval $(poetry env activate)' for Bourne-like shells, 'eval (poetry env activate)' for Fish and 'Invoke-Expression (poetry env activate)' for PowerShell.
     -->

     ```sh
-    poetry install --without dev
+    poetry install
     eval $(poetry env activate)
     ```